Convert CRI Dialog Box (Report Builder)

 Choosing to support custom report items on a report server is a decision made by the system administrator.
 To view CRIs in a report, the CRI components must be installed on the report authoring client to preview a report and on the report server to view a published or uploaded report.
-For more information, see Custom Report Items, Threat and Vulnerability Mitigation (Reporting Services), and documentation from the third-party software vendor.
+For more information, see Custom Report Items, and documentation from the third-party software vendor.

 Some CRIs can be converted to report items in the new report definition format.
 When you open the report, you are prompted whether to upgrade.
 Use the following information to decide whether to convert the CRIs in this report:

 Yes Choose Yes to convert all the CRIs in the report, where possible.
 Unsupported features in the CRIs cannot be upgraded and are removed from the report definition file.
 For the list of unsupported features, see Upgrade Reports.
 When you view the report, you might see differences in the way the CRI displays in the report.

 No Choose No when you do not want to convert the CRIs in the report.
 These CRIs cannot be displayed by the report processor in their current version.
 If your system administrator is planning to install a new version of the CRI from the third-party software vendor that is compatible with the new report definition format, you should choose No. Until new versions are available, the CRIs display in the report as an empty text box with a red X.